pantheon-systems/documentation/source/content/guides/environment-configuration/02-read-environment-config.md

 anchorid: read-environment-config
 ---

+This section provides information on how to use database credentials for Object Cache(Redis) authentication.

-You should never copy/paste credentials from your Dashboard into any of your site's code.
+You should never copy and paste credentials from your Dashboard into any of your site's code.

 Database credentials, [Object Cache](/object-cache)(Redis) authentication, and other configuration data is provided as part of the runtime container environment.
 It is present in PHP's `$_ENV` superglobal.